Yagisan/The-Bustling-Valley/README.md

 - [Lore-Friendly JojaMart Prices](https://www.nexusmods.com/stardewvalley/mods/2658) (Source code lost, so can't update)
 - [Delores](https://www.nexusmods.com/stardewvalley/mods/5510) (NPC is homeless, and upstream is unresponsive)
 - [Boarding House Nut Butters](https://www.nexusmods.com/stardewvalley/mods/6342) (Requires Boarding House and Bus Stop Extension)

+## Known Bugs

+Several of the mods included in The Bustling Valley have known bugs.
+These are being investigated and fixed by their respective teams.
+Be aware that this list may include spoilers about plot, and/or quest related details.

+### Ridgeside Village

+- At the Ridgeside Gathering Festival, Pika runs his normal shop rather than his festival shop with the special inventory.
+Because his normal shop opens at 9:30, and the festival starts at 9, if you arrive at the festival before 9:30, the shop will be closed.
+- The patch that adds East Scarpe characters to Alissa's 8 heart event has not yet been updated to SAAT, meaning that the game will crash if you see Alissa's 8 heart event with ES installed.
+- Jio, Daia, and Kiwi cannot be invited to the movies, even after the event, which makes them sociable.
+- For the Crystal quests, you actually only need to complete the Red Crystal quest to progress in the storyline - The next event will trigger the day after you've completed that quest.
+There's no harm in continuing with the storyline without finishing all the crystals, other than maybe a break in continuity.
+The quests are untimed, so while you can't cancel them, you can finish them whenever you want.
+If you finish the Red Crystal quest first and don't want to go any further, avoid going into the Ridge after 8 PM.

 ## Contact and Technical Support